rcprobe/3DScape/README.md

 1. a deterministic geometry pipeline that fuses RGB-D frames into a colored 3D point cloud
 2. a small PyTorch Reliability Net that estimates which depth observations are likely to be stable or noisy

-The goal is not to hide the geometry inside a black-box model.
-It is to keep the reconstruction path inspectable, then add a focused learned layer for uncertainty diagnostics.

 3DScape uses **posed RGB-D** input: RGB images, depth maps, camera intrinsics, and camera poses.

 ```text